 - Make chicken cutlets from the chicken breasts.
 First, remove the tenderloin and save for another use.
-Cut each breast in half crosswise, the cut the thicker pieces in half horizontally.
+Cut each breast in half crosswise, then cut the thicker pieces in half horizontally to make three pieces.
 This will insure more even cooking time.

-- Place the chicken breast pieces between two sheets of plastic wrap and pound to 1/2 inch thick.
+- Place the chicken breast pieces between two sheets of plastic wrap or parmchment paper and use a meat mallet to pound to ½ inch thick.
 Pat dry with paper towel and season with pepper.

-- Cut pieces of prosciutto to fit the cutlets, then position one piece on top of each cutlet, tucking in edges to avoid overhang.
+- Cut thin pieces of prosciutto to fit the cutlets, then position one piece on top of each cutlet, tucking in the edges to avoid overhang.

-- Dip the underside of each sage leaf in slightly beaten egg white, then place one leaf, egg side down on top of each prosciutto slice.
-Cover with plastic wrap and pound lightly to make prosciutto and sage adhere to the chicken.
+- Dip the underside of each sage leaf in slightly beaten egg white, then place one large leaf, egg side down, on top of each prosciutto slice.
+Cover with plastic wrap and pound lightly to make the prosciutto slice and sage leaves adhere to the chicken.
 Carefully peel back the plastic wrap.

 - Heat 2 tablespoons oil in a 12-inch skillet (not non-stick) over medium-high heat.
 When the oil shimmers, add 3 of the cutlets to the pan, prosciutto side down.
 Cook until lightly browned, about 3 minutes.
 Slide a fish turner underneath, or use tongs to carefully flip the cutlets and cook on the other side until light golden brown, another 2 minutes or so.
 Transfer to a platter, tent loosely with aluminum foil, then repeat with the remaining 3 cutlets.
 If you leave these too long or tent too tightly, the prosciutto will lose its crispness and the sage will wilt.

-- Add remaining 1 tablespoon oil to the empty skillet.
+- Add the remaining 1 tablespoon of olive oil to the empty skillet.
 Heat over medium-high heat until it shimmers.
-Add garlic and minced sage and cook until fragrant, about 45 seconds.
+Add thinly sliced garlic and minced sage and cook until fragrant, about 45 seconds.
 Stir in chicken broth and white wine.
-Simmer until reduced by half, about 5 - 7 minutes, scraping up the browned bits.
-Reduce heat to low and whisk in butter, one tablespoon at a time.
-Stir in lemon juice, add add the chicken back into the pan.
-Season with salt and pepper to taste.
-Check for doneness.
-Chicken should be no longer pink inside.
+Simmer until reduced by half, about 5 - 7 minutes, scraping up the browned bits from the bottom of the pan.

-- Transfer to serving platter or plates, spoon sauce over top, garnish with fresh parsley, if desired, and serve.
+- Transfer to serving platter or plates, spoon pan sauce over top of each cutlet and serve warm.

 This recipe was adapted from America's Test Kitchen Pork Saltimbocca.